Port of Vancouver USA

 Economic Factors

-The 2023 budget projects operating revenues of $49.600 million, with 68 percent of the projected operating revenue coming from commercial activity, including industrial property leases, rail, and facilities.
-The 2023 budget projects operating expenses of $42.630 million, a modest increase over the estimated 2022 operating expense forecast.
-This increase is mainly due to the increase in terminal operating revenue and related expenses.
+The 2024 budget projects operating revenues of $52.089 million, with 66 percent of the projected operating revenue coming from commercial activity, including industrial property leases, rail, and facilities.
+The 2024 budget projects operating expenses of $45.326 million, a $5.123 million increase over 2023 operating expenses.
+This increase is mainly due to an anticipated increase in terminal operating revenue and related expenses.

-The port’s 2023 capital budget will continue strong investments in regional economic activity through the investment of nearly $22.645 million.
-The port will perform tenant improvements, continuation of its multi-year investment in the waterfront development project, and significant maintenance on existing facilities.
-This reflects the port’s continuing commitment to promoting regional economic activity in the economic development and expansion and renewal of port facilities.
-Financing for the 2023 capital program will come from current revenues, tax levy revenue, grants, and other contributions.
+The 2024 capital budget will continue strong investments in the improvement of port facilities, which will produce significant regional economic activity.
+The port will perform tenant improvements, continue its waterfront development project, and undertake upgrades and maintenance to port infrastructure and IT systems.
+Financing for the 2024 capital program will come from marine and industrial revenues, tax levy revenue, grants, and other contributions.

 Keep up on current port events by subscribing to our newsletters and follow us on our social networks.